sammyhass/wasm-web-ide-client/README.md

 ### Running the app

-In order to run the server, you must specify the required environment variables in a `.env` file in the root of the project.
+In order to run the server to serve the web app, you must specify the required environment variables which can be provided in a `.env` file in the root of the project.
 The following variables are required:

 * `NEXT_PUBLIC_API_URL` - URL of the deployed API server (used by the 'Projects IDE')
 * `REDIS_URL` - URL of a running Redis instance (used by the 'WebContainer Playground')